 Here at CSH we acknowledge the strong, academic consensus from the Intergovernmental Panel on Climate Change (IPCC) that if we are going to limit global heating to 1.5°C above pre-industrial levels then unprecedented change is required.
-We are already experiencing the effects of a 1°C rise.
+We are already experiencing the effects of a 1.2°C rise, and the IPCC now predicts a 48% chance of reaching a rise of 1.5°C, at least temporarily, in the next 5 years.
 The World Health Organisation (WHO) predicts a rise of 2°C or more will have catastrophic health consequences.

 What is the impact on our health?

 On our current trajectory, the World Bank predicts that by 2030 climate change will reverse recent public health gains putting 100 million people back into poverty and causing at least an additional 250,000 deaths annually.